ENGLISH LANGUAGE LEARNING SUPPORT

 ENGLISH FIRST PEOPLES (EFP) LITERARY STUDIES & WRITING 11

-EFP 11 is designed for students who are interested in studying First Peoples literature and using writing for self-expression and communication in a variety of contexts.
-Students delve deeply into first Peoples oral and written literature in a range of media to explore various themes, authors, and topics.
-This provides a foundation for them to think critically and creatively as they continue to explore, extend, and strengthen their own writing.
-Within a supportive community, students work individually and collaboratively to explore oral and written literature and create their own compositions.
+EFP 11 is designed for students who are interested in studying First Peoples literature, using writing for self-expression and communication in a variety of contexts.
+Students delve deeply into oral and written literature, exploring First Peoples’ traditional and modern cultural beliefs.
+The main themes in this course are our relationship with nature and the power that words have in influencing our behaviour.
+This course provides students with a foundation for them to think critically and creatively as they continue to explore, extend, and strengthen their own writing.
+Within a supportive community, students work individually and collaboratively to express their ideas and create their own compositions.

 ENGLISH STUDIES 12

-This course, or English 12 First Peoples, is a mandatory course for grade 12 students.
+This course is a mandatory course for grade 12 students.

-The following grade twelve English courses are electives:
+The following grade twelve English courses are electives for grade 11 or 12 students:

 CREATIVE WRITING 12